-The Queensland Civil and Administrative Tribunal (QCAT) is an independent, accessible and in some cases less expensive pathway to payment dispute resolution up to the value of $25,000.
-For values over $25,000, claimants must take their payment dispute to court.
+The Queensland Civil and Administrative Tribunal (QCAT) is an independent, accessible and in some cases less expensive pathway to payment dispute resolution.

 You can apply to QCAT for certain types of domestic and commercial building disputes including: